annivas/annivas.github.io/README.md

 These statistics are visualized through graphs, charts, and interactive maps.

-It is written in Python and has the form of a tutorial so that anyone can follow the steps and recreate it.
+The project is written in Python and has the form of a tutorial so that anyone can follow the steps and recreate it.